 Now: ADHD Success Training, For Couples And Professionals

-Right now, I’m taking it to the people.
-That is, launching online training for people with ADHD, their partners and other loved ones, and treating professionals.
+Right now, I’m taking it directly to the people.
+That is, offering online training for people with ADHD, their partners and other loved ones, and treating professionals.
 The site is called ADHD Success Training.

 With sincere thanks for your interest in my work and good luck riding the AHDD Roller Coaster,

 Book Excerpt: Two Views from the ADHD Roller Coaster

 Below is an excerpt:

 The monthly meeting comes to order in the heart of Silicon Valley, a world center of leading-edge technology.
 Household names such as Google, Yahoo, Apple, YouTube, Netflix, and Hewlett-Packard dot this short stretch of coastal California between San Francisco and San Jose.
 In attendance this evening are software developers and computer scientists, some from these very companies.